GeovaneParedes/Meu-Bot/Readme.md

-Telegram Bot: DevProgrammer - Version 0.1.0
+Telegram Bot: DevProgramadorbot - Version 0.1.0
 Explanation in English:

-This Telegram bot, named DevProgrammer, is designed to assist users in finding programming-related courses and to help administer a Telegram group by moderating messages.
+This Telegram bot, named DevProgramadorbot, is designed to assist users in finding programming-related courses and to help administer a Telegram group by moderating messages.

 Features
 Course Management